 We’re always working on it

 We continuously consider how we can level-up even more in terms of cohesion.
 We talk individually with staff about what their drivers and motivators are, so they are happy and driven to do more good work.
 Then, when we need to talk about things to keep the band together, it’s not just about more money.
 Is it a training course, a new laptop, pro bono work, or some time off?
 We want to understand what it means to make this an even better place to work, so every two weeks we review, consider opportunities and then make adjustments that make this a more awesome place for everyone.

 If X is Y sounds like a place where you think you could do your best work, we’d love to hear from you.
-We love to connect with smart people, and while we’re not currently hiring right now, we’d encourage you to get in touch if you think X is Y is a place where you’d like to work, too.
+We love to connect with smart people, we’d encourage you to get in touch if you think X is Y is a place where you’d like to work, too.